daniel-k/HermitCore/README.md

 $ cd build
 $ make install DESTDIR=~/hermit-build
 $ cd ~/hermit-build/opt/hermit
-$ # using QEmu
+$ # using QEMU
 $ HERMIT_ISLE=qemu bin/proxy extra/tests/hello
 $ # using uHyve
 $ HERMIT_ISLE=uhyve bin/proxy extra/tests/hello
 ```

 If the environment variable `HERMIT_ISLE` is set to `qemu`, the application will
-be started within a QEmu VM.
-Please note that the loader requires QEmu and uses
+be started within a QEMU VM.
+Please note that the loader requires QEMU and uses
 per default *KVM*.
 Furthermore, it expects that the executable is called
 `qemu-system-x86_64`.